 The more Google knows about your business, the better it will be able to correctly display your business listing online.
 Make sure that your listing is complete and accurate, including:

 User reviews add another dimension of trustworthiness to a business, and Google has recognized that fact by ranking businesses with a high volume of good reviews higher on Google Maps.
-Keep in mind that, once you open up your business for reviews, there is no turning back.
-Like other sites like Yelp, you will not have control over the nature of people's reviews, so you risk both good and bad ones.
+Keep in mind that once you open up your business for Google reviews, there is no turning back.
+Just like sites similar to Yelp, you will not have control over the nature of people's reviews, so you risk both good and bad ones.
 On the bright side, unless your service is truly terrible, bad reviews tend to be few and far between.

-To give yourself a boost, ask a handful of trusted, loyal customers (ones who you know will leave you a positive review) to write a review for you.
-Just a few positive reviews will be enough to instantly rev up your rankings.
+To give yourself a boost, ask a handful of trusted, loyal customers (ones who you know will leave you a glowing review) to write a review for you.
+Just a few positive reviews will be enough to instantly boost up your rankings.

 When you first create a Google Maps listing, you have the option of adding a primary industry category to describe your business.
 Your primary category should be the main classification for your business, while the remaining five categories should only be used if it's critical.

 Another way to rank higher on Google Maps is to embed a Google Map on your website.
 Most businesses place a map on the contact page of their site.
-Embedding a Google Map is just another way to telling Google that your business is located where your listings says it is.
+Embedding a Google Map is just another way of telling Google that your business is located where your listings say it is.